 From outside, both groups seem somewhat caught up in obscure details and specialized vocabulary, along with fast, furious, and enthusiastic debates about how to define pieces of the culture.
 The similarities are intriguing as they relate to both positives and challenges.
 That’s what makes it interesting, and that is what this article is about.

 The first and obvious comparison is Scheduling.
-Time spent together is a currency of value that one rarely gets to bank with someone else.2)…although one can invest.
+Time spent together is a currency of value that one rarely gets to bank with someone else.
 The issues collide in having time for yourself, time to handle your responsibilities, and having time to meet up with those who share your passions.
 It’s one of the biggest challenges in both poly and gaming.

 When can we run our Monsterhearts game?
 When can we get together for lunch?
 When will you spend time with this gaming group and when can you turn around and play with me?
 Did you get the laundry done?
 Why are you always so tired?
-Why can you spend until midnight rolling dice but if it’s just us you’re asleep before eleven?3)These examples may not be drawn from real life.
+Why can you spend until midnight rolling dice but if it’s just us you’re asleep before eleven?

 Maybe more obvious on the poly side is Communication.
 It is critical and there are issues and challenges for both groups.
 Some of the corollary issues with this are (but are certainly not limited to) both written interaction rules, from “veto rights” to “gaming contracts.”
 In both you should always have an utter right to say, “No, we’re not playing this out.”
 Sometimes it’s the unwritten rules that trip you up, the things one player or partner seem to think all reasonable creatures understand and with which they agree, and you are like, “Really?
 The Tooth Fairy is real but not the Easter Bunny?”
 Relationships in polyamory and in gaming are an unmarked minefield and occasionally some accidental step makes everything explode.